efekarakus/efekarakus-blog/about.md

 permalink: /about/
 ---

 👋 Hi!
-I'm [@efekarakus](https://www.linkedin.com/in/efekarakus), a sr. software engineer at [Amazon Web Services](https://aws.amazon.com/) from Istanbul, Turkey.
+I'm [@efekarakus](https://www.linkedin.com/in/efekarakus), a principal engineer at [Amazon Web Services](https://aws.amazon.com/) from Istanbul, Turkey.

 This blog is mainly for myself and contains lessons learned on software engineering and programming methodology that I want to continue remembering.